You can find support and do things differently

 Our team also supports people using violence through ongoing case management.
 We work with you to:

-Develop an individual program that will connect you into specialist programs to help address other issues that may intersect with using violence such as alcohol and drugs, mental health and homelessness.
+- develop an individual program that will connect you into specialist programs to help address other issues that may intersect with using violence such as alcohol and drugs, mental health and homelessness.

-Support you to be ready to join a group as part of our Behaviour Change program.
+- support you to be ready to join a group as part of our Behaviour Change program.

+- participate in the Men’s Behaviour Change – Post Participation group.
 MBC Post Participation Group will provide an opportunity for men to continue their journey of change and reinforce behaviour change and accountability as previously explored in the MBC program.

 Family Safety Contact